DucManhPhan/DucManhPhan.github.io/_posts/2019-02-19-Common-commands-in-git.md

 With Git 1.7.10 and later, add --single-branch to prevent fetching of all branches.

+--> We should clone master branch because all other branches is created from master branch.
+So, we will easily switch to the other branches to work on them.

 <br>

 ## Pull code from other branch